 In terms of the AMC, we believe that the tiering that is applied to the AMC is fair to investors and competitive.
-The AFM has significantly reduced its minimum fixed charge in respect of the AMC to reduce the impact on the funds in the assessment period.
+The AFM significantly reduced its minimum fixed charge in respect of the AMC to reduce the impact on the funds in the assessment period which has already shown positive benefits.